nsk6704/ProjectP_frontend/README.md

 ## 📱 Responsive Design

-The application is fully responsive with:
+Charitam is fully responsive with:
 - Mobile-first design approach
 - Adaptive layouts for tablet and desktop
 - Touch-friendly interactive elements